By Nancy · Last updated: July 26, 2026

 The combined effect of 5G implementation and advancements in compression technology will be a significant boost to IPTV adoption in Canada.
 As these technologies continue to evolve, Canadians can expect a more robust and feature-rich IPTV experience.

-Shifting Consumer Viewing Habits Through 2026
+Changing Consumer Viewing Trends Through 2026

 The year 2026 is poised to mark a significant milestone in Canada's television landscape, with IPTV services expected to surpass traditional cable in popularity.
 This shift is driven by evolving consumer viewing habits and technological advancements.

-From Traditional Cable to IPTV Services
+Transitioning from Traditional Cable to IPTV Services

 The transition from traditional cable to IPTV services is gaining momentum.
 This change is influenced by factors such as improved internet infrastructure and the increasing availability of high-speed broadband.